Appealing Graduate Assistantship Evaluation or Termination

 Step 2: File a written appeal within your unit.

 If your attempt at resolution is unsuccessful, you may then file a written appeal to the director of graduate studies for consideration by the appropriate graduate committee.
 This appeal must be filed within 60 days of the evaluation or dismissal.
 A written determination of the appeal will be presented to you and your supervisor.
-If the assistantship is not in an academic program, the MU vice provost or dean of the Graduate School will consider the appeal.
+If the assistantship is not in an academic program, the Assocaite Vice Provost for Graduate Studies will consider the appeal.

-Step 3: Present the appeal to the Graduate School.
+Step 3: Present the appeal to the Office of Graduate Studies.

 If no action is taken on the appeal within 30 days of its filing or if the matter is not resolved to your satisfaction, you may present the original appeal and documentation to the MU Associate Vice Chancellor for Graduate Studies.

-If the associate vice chancellor determines that the appeal might have merit, he or she will request a review by a subcommittee of the Graduate Faculty Senate.
+If the associate vice chancellor determines that the appeal might have merit, they will request a review by a subcommittee of the Graduate Faculty Senate.
 Upon subcommittee recommendation, the full Graduate Faculty Senate will meet and serve as the final level of appeal.

 During the appeal process, if an assistantship evaluation, renewal or dismissal is overturned, the supervisor has the right to appeal this decision in writing to the Graduate Faculty Senate.